-This is the original drawing loaded into the laser driver.
+This is the original drawing scan loaded into the laser driver program.
 It appears in the window and the pink section shows what has already been engraved.

 The finished engraving enhanced with water colors applied by hand and brush.

-One of several awards made for the Old Rhinbeck Aerodrome 50th Annual Jamboree.
-Gold filled after engraving into Walnut plaque.
+One of several awards made for the Old Rhinbeck Aerodrome Annual RC Jamboree.
+The plaque is made of Alder wood.

 Impressive cast acrylic awards engraved in mirror image on the back to show through to the front of the award.